crys-cross/ethernaut-attacks/README.md

 - Win this coinflip game by correctly guessing for 10 times in a row.

 #### SOLUTION:
 -   The mechanism of this contract is not random by any chance and could be predicted by deploying a similar contract with the same mechanism to predict the outcome and rig the game.
-Deploy AttackCoinFlip.sol at goerli network with deployAttackCoinFlip.ts and run attackCoinFlip.ts to attack.
+Change coinflip instance address then run attackCoinFlip.ts with (yarn hardhat scripts/attackFallback.ts) and wait for it to pass.

 #### FILES:
+- TODO: check while loop to stop at 10,
 -   AttackCoinFlip.sol - contracts
 -   CoinFlip.sol - contracts
 -   deployAttackCoinFlip.ts - deploy